exercism/python/concepts/generators/introduction.md

 It is possible to use any Python _function_ or _object_ that requires an `iterator` as an argument.

-For example, if you want to use the `squares()` generator we just constructed, we simply use:
+For example, if you want to use the `squares()` generator we just constructed, we simply write:

 ```python
 >>> list_of_numbers = [1, 2, 3, 4]